Traveling With Your Baby: 20 Essential Tips For A Successful Trip

 - Pack your car the night before you leave.
 While driving to your destination might take a little longer than flying, there can be advantages to this mode of travel as well.
 Bringing larger items you might otherwise leave behind, like a nursing pillow or play mat make the list.
-Avoiding the airport and being able to pack up your car the night before you leave will make your travel day a lot smoother.
+Avoiding the airport and being able to pack up your car the night before you leave will make your travel day a lot smoother too.

 Packing for travel with your baby

 - Bring a mix of new toys and old favorites.
 If you’re wondering how to travel with a baby without disrupting all the passengers around you, this is a great tip.
 A brand new toy can help capture your little one’s attention and keep them entertained during a road trip or a long flight.
 So bring something exciting and new along for your trip.
 But, don’t forget your baby’s favorite blanket, stuffed animal or swaddle for a game of peekaboo!
 These items can provide comfort in unfamiliar surroundings.

 - Consider shipping some items ahead of time.
 When it comes to tips for traveling with a baby, any parent will tell you it helps to have all of the essentials on hand.
 But, lugging them from your home to your destination can be a pain.
 Consider having some of your essentials like diapers and wipes shipped to your accommodation instead of using up precious luggage space.

-- Bring your pharmacy essentials.be prepared for a potential fever, cold, flu, or stomach bug that might arise by packing some pharmacy essentials for your little one.
+- Bring your pharmacy essentials.
+Be prepared for a potential fever, cold, flu, or stomach bug that might arise by packing some pharmacy essentials for your little one.
 This is especially important if you are traveling internationally, as the medications you are used to using might not be as readily available in these locations.
 Filling a small pouch in your existing bag can go a long way!

 - Think about your destination.
 What you bring on a beach vacation will be different than what you bring on a vacation to a city.
 So, think ahead about what your daily activities will look like.
 Is it better to have a stroller, a baby carrier, or both?
 What will the temperature be like in the morning, in the afternoon, and at night?
 What can you easily buy at your destination?
 What essentials will be harder to find abroad?